Xinyu-Li-123/danmuku_player/README.md

     https://api.bilibili.com/pgc/review/user?media_id=
 -   av number -> cid

-    (**Note that bilibili stop using av number anymore on March 23, 2020. av number to bv number is an injective mapping, meaning that for every av number, there is always a corresponding bv number.
+    (**Note that bilibili has stopped using av number anymore since March 23, 2020. av number to bv number is an injective mapping, meaning that for every av number, there is always a corresponding bv number.
 To convert av number back to bv number, see [this Zhihu blog](https://www.zhihu.com/question/381784377/answer/1099438784)**)

     https://api.bilibili.com/x/player/pagelist?aid=
 -   bv numnber -> cid